hitchdev/hitchstory/examples/website/README.md

 },
 ```

-You can change it and then run the test that covers it in rewrite mode:
+And run the [test](https://github.com/hitchdev/hitchstory/blob/master/examples/website/story/correct-my-spelling.story) that covers it in rewrite mode:

 ```
 $ STORYMODE=rewrite ./run.sh pytest -k test_correct_my_spelling
 ```

-This will change the step in the "[correct my spelling](https://github.com/hitchdev/hitchstory/blob/master/examples/website/story/correct-my-spelling.story)" story:
+This will update the following step in the storytest:

 ```
   - should appear: